vanshkumar/notes/source/content/index.md

 ---
 title: Vansh Kumar's Notebook
-lastmod: 2025-04-03
+lastmod: 2025-04-23
 ---
 Looks like you’ve stumbled onto my notebook.
 Come on in, the water’s wet.

 Notes are written following the concept of [Evergreen Notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX), and so are expected to evolve over time.
-Nothing is ever complete, just like the grand project of humanity.
+All notes have their last modified date at the top.